batuhanbaybas/netflix-clone/README.md

 ## Netflix clone app

 This is netflix clone app

+On Detail page you cab see all actors and trailers

+You have to sign in or sign up to see the Home page

+if you are not sign in just press get started button

 ## Features

 - [x] Login
 - [x] Signup

 ### Tech Stack